NewsIn Focus

 The district court also suggests Russell's orders are nonjusticiable.

-For different reasons, Trump seems to agree with that assessment because, as the DOJ puts it, citing the Immigration and Nationality Act, "Congress has stripped federal courts of jurisdiction to hear any cause or claim by or on behalf of any alien arising from the decision or action by the Attorney General to commence proceedings, adjudicate cases, or execute removal orders against any alien.”
+For entirely different reasons, Trump would appear to agree with that assessment, because, as the DOJ puts it, citing the Immigration and Nationality Act, "Congress has stripped federal courts of jurisdiction to hear any cause or claim by or on behalf of any alien arising from the decision or action by the Attorney General to commence proceedings, adjudicate cases, or execute removal orders against any alien.”

-Nonetheless, to avoid conflicts of interest, the case has been assigned to a district court judge based out of Virginia, whose expected to issue an initial ruling later this month.
+Nonetheless, to avoid conflicts of interest, the case has been assigned to an out-of-district court judge based in Virginia, whose expected to issue an initial ruling later this month.

 A total of 15 judges are named in the lawsuit.
 Of them, 13 were appointed by Democratic Administrations.

-The overwhelming majority have been at the center of high profile rulings against the Trump Administration.
-At least one judge, Theodore D. Chuang, had articles of impeachment filed against them.
+The overwhelming majority were at the center of high profile rulings against the Trump Administration.
+At least one judge, Theodore D. Chuang, was hit with articles of impeachment, which have failed to advance on the House floor.

 Judge George L. Russell III, appointed by former President Barack Obama